 Yes.
 Using a device for two-step login comes with the obligation to take reasonable precaution to protect it.
 Such precautions normally include the use of a password or a PIN to unlock the phone, as well as maintaining current versions of your device's operating system and Duo Mobile.

-If you have a secondary device registered, such as a tablet or hardware token, you can still use that device to access your account.
-If you get a new phone with same phone number, you can use the Device Reactivation to activate it.
+If you have a secondary device registered, such as a tablet, hardware token or security key, you can still use that device to access your account.
+If you get a new phone with the same phone number, you can use Device Reactivation to activate it.